 b) a DS-TT, support for these operations by the DS-TT is optional.

 Upon reception of a (g)PTP message over the user plane, the UE or UPF shall forward the (g)PTP message to the DS-TT or NW-TT, respectively.
-The DS-TT or NW-TT (i.e. egress TT) creates an egress timestamping (TSe) for every (g)PTP event (Sync) message.
-The egress TT uses TSi from the Suffix field of the (g)PTP message (Sync message for one-step operation or FollowUp message for two-step operation) to calculate the residence time spent within the 5GS for the (g)PTP event (Sync) messageexpressed in 5GS time as specified in 3GPP TS 23.501 [2] for the corresponding (g)PTP domain, then removes the Suffix field that contains TSi from the (g)PTP message before sending the (g)PTP message toward the downstream node.
+The DS-TT or NW-TT (i.e. egress TT) creates an egress timestamping (TSe) for every (g)PTP event message.
+The egress TT uses TSi from the Suffix field of the (g)PTP message to calculate the residence time spent within the 5GS for the (g)PTP event message.
+For time synchronization (Sync message), the egress TT calculates the residence time expressed in 5GS time as specified in 3GPP TS 23.501 [2] for the corresponding (g)PTP domain.
+The egress TT then removes the Suffix field that contains TSi from the (g)PTP message before sending the (g)PTP message toward the downstream node.
 For a gPTP message, if the egress TT is:

 a) a NW-TT, support for these operations by the NW-TT is optional; or